-Apart from routine imaging new methods are developed.
+Apart from routine imaging, new methods are developed.
 We will help you in planning and setting up your experiments, give full training and provide continuous support where needed.
-Please, see our Open Access Policy and pricing.
+Please, see our Open Access Policy and User fees.

 fMRI studies in animal models provide invaluable information regarding normal and abnormal brain function, especially when combined with complementary stimulation and recording techniques.
 Small animal fMRI studies are typically under anesthesia in order to minimize the stress and movement of the animals.
 However, anesthesia heavily modulates brain function and neurovascular coupling, making it probably the most serious confounding factor in preclinical fMRI.

 We have systematically studied the influence of anesthesia and can provide several different anesthesia protocols for different fMRI experiments.
 We have also implemented novel methodology for awake fMRI, including progressive well controlled training protocols with reward, animal holders and head fixing protocols and novel quiet and artefact free zero-echo time pulse sequence. fMRI studies can be combined with electrical recording (EEG and LFP) and deep brain stimulation.
 The project developing the first fMRI compatible small animal TMS is on-going in collaboration with Aalto University.
-This expertise area is under active development in Olli Gröhn’s research group.
+This expertise area is under active development by research group lead by Professor Olli Gröhn.

 Dynamic nuclear polarisation (DNP) enhances 13C-polarisation levels up to 700,000 ppm (normal polarisation at 9.4 T at 37 degrees is about 8 ppm) leading to a massive increase in 13C sensitivity.
 The dissolution DNP (dDNP) method makes it possible to produce solutions with highly polarised marker molecules that can be injected into a patient for real-time detection of their metabolic conversion.
 The high signal levels remain for up to 2 minutes depending of the used 13C-labelled marker molecule and the signal is high enough for metabolic imaging.

 This is a multidisciplinary work in the application and combination of multiscale imaging modalities.
 Using the 11.7T MRI scanner the overall aim is to assess complex patterns of pathological tissue alterations in the brain using advanced magnetic resonance (MRI) techniques, and modern histopathological methods.
-This expertise area is under active development in Alejandra Sierra-Lopez’s research group.
+This expertise area is under active development in research group led by Research Director Alejandra Sierra-Lopez.

 Kuopio Biomedical Imaging Unit (Kuopio BIU) together with Kuopio University Hospital (KUH) and companies started a molecular imaging platform to develop molecular imaging in the Eastern Finland area.
 This molecular imaging platform combines the KUH radiotracer production with Kuopio BIU and serves the companies in the drug development cluster, the clinical research groups at the University of Eastern Finland as well as the clinical research at Kuopio University Hospital.

 New small animal PET-MRI cabable of simultaneous imaging was installed in 2021.
-The system combines the benefits of both MRI and PET, thus allowing more sophisticated study protocols.
-It will be available for the large user community through BIU’s service concept.
+The system combines the benefits of both MRI (at magnetic fields strengths from 0.7 T to 7 T) and PET, thus allowing more sophisticated study protocols.

-- Functional, pharmacological and resting-state MRI with simultaneous electrical measurements
+- Functional, pharmacological and resting-state MRI with simultaneous electrical measurements.
+Experiments can be performed using both traditional EPI-based methods and state-of-the-art zero-echo-time methods.

 - Perfusion (e.g. CBF/CBV) imaging